agglayer/vault-bridge/README.md

 - [Vault Bridge Token](#vault-bridge-token) extension
 - [Unified Bridge](https://github.com/agglayer/agglayer-contracts) extension

-Native Converter can be deployed on Layer Y to enable minting of vbToken directly on Layer Y by converting the bridged underlying asset, in a 1:1 ratio.
+Native Converter can be deployed on Secondary Chain to enable minting of vbToken directly on Secondary Chain by converting the bridged underlying asset, in a 1:1 ratio.
 The same can be deconverted to by burning bridged vbToken.
-Accumulated backing in Native Converter on Layer Y can be migrated to Layer X to be deposited into Vault Bridge Token contract via Migration Manger.
-For this reason, liqudity for deconverting to the bridged underlying token on Layer Y is guaranteed only up to a certain percentage.
+Accumulated backing in Native Converter on Secondary Chain can be migrated to Primary Chain to be deposited into Vault Bridge Token contract via Migration Manger.
+For this reason, liqudity for deconverting to the bridged underlying token on Secondary Chain is guaranteed only up to a certain percentage.
 Native Converter doubles a bridge extension, so vbToken can be deconverted and bridged in a single call.

 ## Get Started